eliaskosunen/varuna-llvm-binutils/README.md

 ## License

-Vart is licensed under the same terms as the Varuna compiler.
+llvm-binutils is licensed under the same terms as the Varuna compiler.
 See the file LICENSE for details.

 Copyright (C) 2016-2017 Elias Kosunen

+llvm-binutils mainly contains mirrored code from the LLVM compiler infrastructure project.
+See the whole license at http://releases.llvm.org/3.9.1/LICENSE.TXT

+University of Illinois/NCSA
+Open Source License

+Copyright (c) 2003-2016 University of Illinois at Urbana-Champaign.
+All rights reserved.